-The 4-hour walking tour led by Madurai Inhabitants is an excellent way of exploring and immersing yourself in the city.
+The four-hour walking tour led by Madurai Inhabitants is an excellent way of exploring and immersing yourself in the city.
 The company's guides are very knowledgeable and they offer a range of customizable tours.
-Storytrails also conducts a recommended 3-hour Once upon a Madurai walking tour that brings the city and its heritage to life.
+Storytrails also conducts a recommended three-hour Once Upon a Madurai walking tour that brings the city and its heritage to life.

-The Meenakshi Temple, a must-see south Indian temple, is the focal point of Madurai.
-Apparently, the city was built around the Shiva lingam that's inside its sanctum.
-The temple complex covers 15 acres, and has 4,500 pillars and 12 towers.
-You could easily spend days in there, as it's a "living temple" with a lot going on inside, including a constant stream of couples waiting to be married in its corridors.
+17th century Meenakshi Temple is must-see south Indian temple and the focal point of Madurai.
+Apparently, the city was built around the Shiva lingam that's inside the temple's inner sanctum.
+The temple complex covers an extensive 15 acres, and has a Hall of Thousand Pillars and 14 towers.
+You could easily spend days in there, as it's a "living temple" with a lot going on including a constant stream of couples waiting to be married in its corridors.
 It's worth going to the temple once in the morning and again in the evening for the night ceremony.
 Here's what you need to know to plan your visits.

-Venture inside the cavernous Puthu Mandapam, a 17th century pillared entrance hall opposite the Meenakshi Temple's east tower, to find rows of tailors and stalls selling fabric, scarves, jewellery, fashion accessories, handicrafts, and art work.
+Opposite Meenakshi Temple's east tower is the cavernous 17th century pillared entrance hall, Puthu Mandapam.
+Venture inside to find rows of tailors and stalls selling fabric, scarves, jewellery, fashion accessories, handicrafts, and art work.
 You can get good quality clothes made there, including decent replicas.

 Balbina Boutique, at shop 119, is popular with foreign customers.
 The lovely lady who runs it speaks excellent English.
 I bought a couple of stunning Madhubani paintings from her.